University of Salford: Academic profile

 The university is a founding member of the Northern Consortium of universities.

 In October 2008 it was announced that compulsory redundancies were likely at the university, as part of a plan to save £12.5 million over three years.
 A notice by the university registrar said that Salford needed to invest £300 million in university estate and £40 million in moving the arts and media faculty to the "MediaCityUK" site at Salford Quays, where the BBC is to establish its northern headquarters.
 The notice went on to say that these additional costs came in the context of a number of pressures: salary bills that had "exceeded the university's expectations"; a "serious problem" with student retention; the "credit crunch"; and three "seriously underperforming" schools.
 Affected schools include the School of Nursing, Salford Business School and the School of Community Health Sciences and Social Care.

 Teaching quality and rankings

-In the 2018 Guardian University League Tables, the University of Salford placed 99th, down from 83rd in 2017.
-The Times newspaper ranked Salford 105th out of 123 UK institutions in 2015, from 84th of 114 in 2010.
-Salford Business School profiled in top 32 business schools of UK.
+In the 2024 Guardian University League Tables, the University of Salford placed 83rd out of 122 universities.

+The Times newspaper ranked Salford 72nd in 2024.